 The new contract contains no provision for the issuance of Snitch Tickets, the investigatory "Courtesy Notice" forms recognized in SB 1303 of 2012.
 Absent access to the Snitch Ticket tool, the City will have just two poor choices when there's an obvious mismatch between the pictured driver and the registered owner.
 1. File charges against the registered owner, without Probable Cause.
 2. Reject the violation.

-Early 2017: Cameras Starting Again, After Long Delay
+Early 2017: Gatso's Cameras Started, After Long Delay

 There was a long delay before Gatso's cameras began operation - caused in part by some bumbling and by the need to

-have Edison build an electrical service for each camera), is over.
+have Edison build an electrical service for each camera.
 A Dec.
 1, 2016 email from the City to Gatso said:

 "Great news...
-Edison has notified the City that they will be energizing the two service pedestals on La Cienege Blvd. on December 6th.
+Edison has notified the City that they will be energizing the two service pedestals on La Cienega Blvd. on December 6th.
 These pedestals will supply power to the two rear

-cameras on La Cienege Blvd. at Melrose Avenue."
+cameras on La Cienega Blvd. at Melrose Avenue."